-In provinces with sufficient levels of reporting (Eastern Cape, Free State, Gauteng, KwaZulu-Natal, Limpopo, North West and Western Cape), respiratory hospital admissions in all ages combined increased during the last weeks of 2020 peaking in mid-January 2021, with levels in the second wave exceeding those reached in the first wave in all provinces (excluding the Free State).
-Respiratory admissions increased during the third wave, beginning in mid-May 2021 and peaking in late June/early July 2021, with Gauteng levels exceeding those reached in the second wave.
-For the recent fourth wave, respiratory admissions increased in all provinces but not exceeding those in the previous third wave.
-In recent weeks, there has been a continued increase in respiratory admissions in all provinces with Eastern Cape having the highest, while COVID-19 admissions are declining.
-Among children aged <5 years, respiratory hospitalizations began to increase prior to the onset of the fourth wave (possibly in part related to the circulation of non-COVID-19 respiratory viruses) reaching levels similar to previous waves.
-Among individuals aged 5-19 years, respiratory hospitalizations increased similar to trends among children <5 years, exceeding peaks in previous waves.
-Among individuals aged ≥20 years respiratory and COVID-19 admissions increased reaching levels lower than in previous waves and are now decreasing.
+In provinces with sufficient levels of reporting (Eastern Cape, Free State, Gauteng, KwaZulu-Natal, Limpopo, North West and Western Cape), respiratory hospital admissions in all ages and provinces increased during the recent fourth wave, but the levels did not exceed that of the previous third wave.
+In the last few weeks, there has been a slight increase in respiratory admissions in all provinces with Eastern Cape having the highest, while COVID-19 admissions are declining.
+Among children aged <5 years, respiratory hospitalizations began to increase prior to the onset of the fourth wave (possibly in part related to the circulation of non-COVID-19 respiratory viruses) reaching levels similar to previous waves and have continued to increase.
+Among individuals aged 5-19 years, respiratory hospitalizations have continued to increase similar to trends among children <5 years.
+Among individuals aged ≥20 years respiratory and COVID-19 admissions increased reaching levels lower than in previous waves then decreasing, with increases seen in recent weeks.